Hymuile/ACRER/README.md

 # ACRER
-Enhancing AMR with Contextual Role and Entity Relations We will release our code after the paper is accpted immediately.
+Code for 《Enhancing AMR with Contextual Role and Entity Relations》

+We will release our code after the paper is accpted immediately.